learn-hunger/visual-gestures/README.md

 # FingerPointer.js
 FingerPointer.js is an open-source TypeScript package that enables users with seamless control over the cursor and its features such as hover, click, drag, and drop via finger motion in air.
+* **Hands-Free Interaction:** This feature eliminates the need for physical input devices like a mouse or touchpad, making it ideal for touchless interactions, presentations, or scenarios where hands-on control is impractical or unhygienic.
+* **Immersive and Engaging User Interaction:** The technology offers a unique and engaging user experience, often perceived as more immersive compared to conventional interfaces.
+This can be particularly appealing for applications in gaming, virtual reality, and creative industries where interactive and dynamic control adds value.
+* **Enhanced User Experience:** The touchless control feels futuristic and engaging, offering a novel way to interact with technology that can differentiate your product in the market.
+* **Customizable for Various Applications:** The flexibility of gesture-based control means it can be tailored for different industries, such as controlling machinery in factories, navigating interfaces in automotive displays, or interacting with public information kiosks without touching a screen.
 **Demo Video:**
 <a href="#"> Click here </a> to watch demo our package